 Text Control products are licensed on a per-developer basis.
 Each developer who uses our products must have their own, assigned license.
 If you are using a build server, all developers who check-in code, that uses TX Text Control classes, need their own license.

 On hosted build machines such as Azure DevOps, no third-party software can be installed which would be required to compile the license into the application.
-In order to use hosted build agents, the license must be compiled manually and embedded as an embedded resource and all TX Text Control DLLs must be copied to the output folder.
+In order to use hosted build agents, the license must be compiled manually and embedded as an embedded resource.

 Preparing the Project

-Assuming that you already created an ASP.NET (Core) 5 project using TX Text Control, the following steps are required to prepare the project for Azure Pipelines.
+Assuming that you already created an ASP.NET Core (.NET 6) project using TX Text Control, the following steps are required to prepare the project for Azure Pipelines.
 In this sample, we will use GitHub as the source of the pipeline, but this is completely independent and doesn't influence the project preparation.

 - Building the License File